Xetibo/ReSet-Doc/sections/Prelude.typ

     )<hourglass_picture>
 ])

 A potential shared library plugin system for ReSet could also implement this C API in order to provide users of ReSet a possibility to use languages other than Rust.
-However it is important to note that this would also mean including C bindings to DBus and GTK, which could increase the difficulty of this.
+However, it is important to note that this would also mean including C bindings to DBus and GTK, which could increase the difficulty.